 - Poorly executed messages can destroy efforts in a minute and it’s difficult to erase.

 - Traditional means of communication are ignored due to cost or reach.

 - People rely on social media for feedback rather than checking with their friends or family.

-Thanks for your time and reading this article.
-Hope you liked it?
+Thanks for your time and for reading this article.
+Hope you liked it.
 If yes, please share it with your friends and colleagues.